 Is cloud bread carb free?

 Almost.
 There’s a tiny amount of carbs in eggs and in the small amount of Greek yogurt used here.
 So one bread has about 0.5g of carbs.
-If you make it with cream cheese or mayonnaise, it will have even less carbs.
-So yes, it’s almost zero carb.
+If you make it with cream cheese or mayonnaise, it will have even fewer carbs.
+So yes, it’s almost zero-carb.

 How many calories are in cloud bread?

 This cloud bread recipe makes between 10-12 cloud breads.
 It’s usually 10, but today I got 11, and sometimes I get 12.
 It all depends on how generous (or stingy) you are when scooping the batter out into the pan.

 When dividing this recipe into ten breads, one piece has about 30 calories.
 The nutrition info provided below is for 2 pieces.